Best Of18 min read

 What's the best AI writing tool for SEO in 2026?

 Surfer SEO, and it's not particularly close.
 Its real-time content scoring against actual SERP data is unmatched.
-If you want a more integrated writing + SEO experience, Jasper with the Surfer integration or Scalenut are strong alternatives worth checking out.
+But if you want a more integrated writing plus SEO experience, Jasper with the Surfer integration or Scalenut are solid alternatives worth testing.

 Can AI writing tools replace human writers?